Section 5 Preliminary Requirements

 • Projections

-The Probability and Stochastic Processes qualifying exam is given every year in September.
-It covers topics from PSTAT 213ABC including:
+The Probability and Stochastic Processes qualifying exam covers topics from PSTAT 213ABC including:

 • Generating Functions